I'm just going through some last-minute things here.

 Try this.

-This is this is from the Washington Times, but Mr. Sturgley, this is happening barely from where we sit as the crow flies.
+This is from the Washington Times, but Mr. Stergley, this is happening barely from where we sit as the crow flies, five miles north of here.

-Riviera Beach in Florida is a poor, predominantly black coastal community that intends to revitalize its economy by using eminent domain, if necessary, to displace about 6,000 local residents and build a billion dollar waterfront yachting and housing complex.
+Riviera Beach in Florida is a poor, predominantly black coastal community that intends to revitalize its economy by using eminent domain, if necessary, to displace about 6,000 local residents and build a billion-dollar waterfront yachting and housing complex.

 Riviera Beach Mayor Michael Brown said this is a community that's in dire need of jobs, which has a median income of less than $19,000 a year.